-Olivier Momma (from Amsterdam, North Holland, The Netherlands) started Ekster almost 8 years ago.
+Olivier Momma (from Amsterdam, North Holland, The Netherlands) started Ekster about 8 years ago.

 Hello!
 My name is Olivier Momma, and together with Rick Scharnigg and Richard Canneman, I founded Ekster.
 We make time-saving designs for smarter living; products that’ll make every day easier for you.

 We launched in 2015, as a team of two in a classroom.
 Today, our team has grown to 20 people in an office in the heart of Amsterdam.
 We’re also the world’s “most successful smart wallet brand”, according to Forbes.

 Learn more about starting a niche accessories brand:

 -> How much does it cost to start a niche accessories brand?

 -> Pros and cons of a niche accessories brand